 And if you tell them that a retail bank is offering something lower, you may hear an even better deal out of their mouth.

-Can Mortgage Brokers Get You a Lower Rate?
+Can Mortgage Brokers Get You a Better Rate?

-At the moment, retail banks and direct lenders tend to offer slightly lower mortgage rates than brokers and independent mortgage bankers.
+At any given moment, retail banks and direct lenders may offer lower or higher mortgage rates than brokers and independent mortgage bankers.

-But this isn’t always the case, which is why you should consider all avenues before deciding on any one company.
+They may not always be lower, and they may not always be higher, which is why you should consider all avenues before deciding on any one company or individual.

 In some cases, your loan scenario may not be attractive to the bank offering the lowest rates for one reason or another.
-Put simply, your loan may not fit their product niche.
+Simply put, your loan may not fit their product niche.

-And some retail banks just offer higher rates than others because mortgages aren’t their strong suit, so if you happen to be with that more expensive bank, a broker may have a better rate for you.
+And some retail banks just offer higher rates than others because mortgages aren’t their strong suit, or only business, so if you happen to be with that more expensive bank, a broker may have a better rate for you.

 If this is the case, knowing who does “like” your type of loan is paramount.
 With a broker/banker, you don’t need to search around to find that “right” bank.
 They’ll do it for you.